bleakley/starfarer/README.md

 ### Boarding Tubes
 Boarding tubes can bridge the vacuum of space and slice through even the thickest armor.
 If you and an enemy ship are adjacent, and either ship is at 0 speed, a boarding action will be initiated.
 Your crewmemebers will fight directly, though an entire shipboard battle can rarely be resolved in a single turn.

-## Exploration
-The universe is filled with strange events and mysterious sites to explore.
-You can land on any planet by flying over it and coming to a stop.
-If you collide with a planet while traveling faster than speed 1, you will suffer damage.
-You can board a destroyed or abandoned ship by flying over it.
-Note that destroyed ships will continue on their original trajectories, so you may find that a tractor beam is helpful to bring them to a stop.

-You will also find perplexing anomalies in space and merchant stations that can repair and refit your ship.
-You can interact with these by flying over them.